parsiya/parsiya.net/content/post/2018-10-06-gophercises-lessons-learned/index.markdown

     * `<a href="example.net">`: `key` = `href` and `value` = `example.net`.

 # strings.Builder
-Strings are immutable, use this to make strings for better efficiency.
+Strings are immutable, use this to append to strings for better efficiency.

 * Example: https://golang.org/pkg/strings/#example_Builder